 Vital political tool

 Google Posts could also serve as a vital social media tool for politicians.
 It is key that politicians market themselves on social media so they can engage with higher numbers of potential voters on the go via mobile and desktop devices.
-For example, supporters of US Senator for Vermont Bernie Sanders utilised the Twitter hashtag “#FeelTheBern” to turn him into a contender for former US Secretary of State Hillary Clinton in the Democratic Primaries.
+For example, supporters of US Senator for Vermont Bernie Sanders utilized the Twitter hashtag “#FeelTheBern” to turn him into a contender for former US Secretary of State Hillary Clinton in the Democratic Primaries.

 With Google Posts, politicians can manage a comprehensive, immediate social media campaign by timing their activity efficiently.
 An Infographic from Quick Sprout shows that 3pm is the time to get the most clicks on Facebook posts, but 5pm is the highest retweet period on Twitter.
 Therefore, a candidate could post the same content on Facebook and Twitter via Google Posts at these times to ensure that it reaches the largest voter base as possible.